licky-licky/toji-no-miko-translations/docs/md/docs/~UDON_Chapter~.md

 **Sonoko:** I do I do\~.
 **Ellen:** Oh\!
 Is it alright for me to have some botamochi too?
 **Ellen:** [chew chew]...
 Mmm, it's delicious\!
 **Tougou:** That golden colored hair, those blue eyes, and...
 That well pronounced English\!
-Are you perhaps a "westerner"\!?
+Are you perhaps a "westerner"\!\?
 **Ellen:** My mama is American.
 I'm Kohagura Ellen, a first year at Osafune Girls' Academy\!
 **Ellen:** I wanted to spend some time with you Heroes, so I'm tagging along on the udon tour\!
 Let's have some fun today\!
 **Tougou:** An American wants to try udon...?